NilFoundation/dbms-python/docs/simple.rst

 Simple Queries
 --------------

-.. caution:: There is no option to add a TTL (Time to live) or batch size optimizations to the Simple Queries due to how Arango is handling simple collection HTTP requests.
+.. caution:: There is no option to add a TTL (Time to live) or batch size optimizations to the Simple Queries due to how Dbms is handling simple collection HTTP requests.
 Your request may time out and you'll see a CursorNextError exception.
 The AQL queries provide full functionality.

-Here is an example of using ArangoDB's **simply queries**:
+Here is an example of using DbmsDB's **simply queries**:

 .. testcode::

-    from arango import ArangoClient
+    from dbms import DbmsClient

-    # Initialize the ArangoDB client.
+    # Initialize the DbmsDB client.
-    client = ArangoClient()
+    client = DbmsClient()

     # Connect to "test" database as root user.
     db = client.db('test', username='root', password='passwd')